 If it were easy, everyone would do it.
 The problem is that it’s challenging to generate honest, positive reviews – especially if you are in a business where it’s very easy for a customer to have a bad experience.

-At Lendza.com, we help customers find small business funding.
+At Lendza.com, we help customers find small business and startup funding.
 We also are the bearers of bad news for many customers who cannot help find money.
 Many of these people feel their only recourse is to badmouth us on review sites.
 At the same time, very few of the people we help decide to go and leave a good review.

 Think about this way: how many times have you gone into a restaurant, ordered your food, and found out that the restaurant would not be able to serve you?
 Not too often.
 If it did happen, you might leave the restaurant a bad review online.